magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-32929-->

-*  Magento no longer throws the following fatal error when Redis uses all allowed memory: `report.CRITICAL: OOM command not allowed when used memory > 'maxmemory'.`
+*  Magento no longer throws the following fatal error when Redis uses all allowed memory: `report.CRITICAL: OOM command not allowed when used memory > 'maxmemory'`.

 <!--- MC-18021-->